PoisotLab/ms_svd_networks/manuscript.md

 spectral radius, and connectance (+@fig:other).
-As in +@fig:type, mutualistic networks tend to be more complex, and they also are both sparser and less nested than other types of networks. @Bastolla2009ArcMut give a convincing demonstration that mutualistic networks are shaped to minimize competition -- this can be done by avoiding to duplicate overlap in interactions, thereby resulting in a network that is close to full rank, and with high SVD entropy.
+As in +@fig:type, mutualistic networks tend to be more complex, and they also are both sparser and less nested than other types of networks. @Bastolla2009ArcMut give a convincing demonstration that mutualistic networks are shaped to minimise competition -- this can be done by avoiding to duplicate overlap in interactions, thereby resulting in a network that is close to full rank, and with high SVD entropy.
 Interestingly, +@fig:other suggests that both nestedness and connectance measure